bohemiyan/RBAC/README.md

 RBAC Framework for Go
-The RBAC Framework is a high-performance, Redis-cached Role-Based Access Control (RBAC) system designed for Go applications.
+The RBAC Framework is a high-performance, Redis-cached Role-Based Access Control (RBAC) system for Go applications.
 Built with GORM and Fiber, it provides robust permission management with roles, permissions, and audit logging, optimized for minimal database calls and efficient caching.
 📋 Table of Contents

 Features
 Installation
-Usage
+Quick Start
 API Overview
 Cache Management
 Audit Logging